 What is one of your favorite quotes?
 “Heaven knows we need never be ashamed of our tears, for they are rain upon the blinding dust of earth, overlying our hard hearts.”

 -Dickens, Great Expectations I spent MANY years of my life being told by many people that I was too sensitive or that I had thin skin.
 Both true things.
 However, I’m finally at the point in my life that I’ve accepted who I am, and really value how my emotions shape me.
 I spent a few years trying to not cry or be as emotional, and I was basically pretending to be someone other than myself.

 What’s your favorite indoor/outdoor activity?
 Indoor: Reading, hands down.
 That and sleeping, I suppose.
-Outdoor: I used to be a fairly avid runner, but that dried up a year or so ago trying to juggle twenty-million things.
-I now really enjoy gardening, though I’m really crappy at keeping things alive.
+Outdoor: I used to be a fairly avid runner, but that’s a rare occurrence these days with the kids and not a lot of baby sitting options and a crazy busy spouse.